mylittletony/mylittletony.github.io/_posts/2015-11-02-external-captive-portal.markdown

 2. Scroll down to the **Captive Portal** section, and the **Advanced Settings** header under that.

-3. Unselect **Use Cucumber Tony Splash** & **Use Cucumber Tony Radius** and you will see new fields appear.
+3. Unselect **Use CT WiFi Splash** & **Use CT WiFi Radius** and you will see new fields appear.

 4. Enter the required information into the fields and then save your changes.

 <hr>

-*Cucumber Tony is a cloud based WiFi management platform for businesses.
+*CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.Or you can utlise the captive portal solution with your existing infrastructure.
 Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a>*

 <div class="mdl-typography--text-center">